Short-Term Disability for Maternity Leave: What Expecting Moms Need to Know

 • 8 weeks for cesarean section (C-section)

-This recovery period begins the day you give birth and covers the time when you're physically healing from delivery.
-If you experience postpartum complications, like a C-section infection, severe postpartum depression, or other medical conditions, you may qualify for extended coverage beyond the standard 6 or 8 weeks, sometimes up to 12 weeks or more depending on your policy.
+This recovery period begins the day you give birth.
+If you experience postpartum complications — like a C-section infection, severe postpartum depression, or other medical conditions — you may qualify for extended coverage beyond the standard 6 or 8 weeks, sometimes up to 12 weeks or more depending on your policy.

-There are two types of short-term disability for maternity leave: employer-sponsored plans through private insurance companies, and state disability insurance programs available in California, New Jersey and New York.
+There are two types of short-term disability for maternity leave: employer-sponsored plans through private insurance companies, and state disability insurance programs available in select states.

 Employer-Sponsored Short-Term Disability

-With employer-sponsored coverage, your employer may pay the full premium, or you might contribute through payroll deductions, which matters more than you think when it comes to taxes (more on that later).
+With employer-sponsored coverage, your employer may pay the full premium, or you might contribute through payroll deductions — which matters more than you think when it comes to taxes (more on that below).

-If you live in one of the five states with state disability insurance, you have access to these programs in addition to (or instead of) employer-sponsored coverage.
+If you live in one of the states with state disability insurance, you have access to these programs in addition to — or instead of — employer-sponsored coverage.
 Here are the most current rates:

 • 90% for workers earning less than approximately $63,000 annually